wdenton/jekyll-co2/README.md

 ## How to use

-The plugin creates an include file you can use: `_includes/co2.html`.
-Include it in any web page like this:
+The plugin creates an include file: `_includes/co2.html`.
+Include it in a web page like this:

     {% include co2.html %}

-When the page is rendered, the tag will be replaced by a short block of HTML that looks like this:
+When the page is rendered, the tag will be replaced by a short block of HTML that looks something like this:

     <div id="co2">
     <h2>CO₂</h2>